opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 SmartTag is an analytics solution edited by AT Internet.
 It allows tracking on all the pages of an Opendatasoft domain, back office included.

-The activation of SmartTag is managed by the Opendatasoft team.
-A ``smarttag.js`` file, provided by SmartTag, must be sent to Opendatasoft.
-After verification, if the file is validated, the configuration of SmartTag will be activable by a domain administrator.
+The activation of SmartTag on an Opendatasoft domain is managed by the Opendatasoft team.

+1. Contact support@opendatasoft.com and send a ``smarttag.js`` file, provided by SmartTag.
+2. After verification of the JavaScript file by Opendatasoft, if it is approved, SmartTag is activated on the Opendatasoft domain.
+3. In the Configuration > Tracking section of the back office, go to the SmartTag area.
+4. Click the "Enable SmartTag" toggle button to activate SmartTag analytics on the domain.